Gratitude Is a Coaching Superpower: What the Science Says | Braintrust

 That's why unspoken gratitude is a missed opportunity, especially in coaching.

-Your team might be hitting goals, improving behaviors, or modeling your values beautifully.
-But if they don’t hear it, they don’t internalize it.
-And if they don’t internalize it, they’re less likely to repeat it.
+Your team might be hitting goals, improving behaviors, or modeling your values consistently.
+But if they don't hear it, they don't internalize it.
+And if they don't internalize it, they're less likely to repeat it.

 Gratitude, when spoken, becomes a behavioral reinforcement tool.
 It tells the brain: this is good, do this again.